 How do I know if I come from a Monash-listed under-represented school?

 Monash has identified schools from all over Australia that are under-represented in higher education.
-If you attend one of these schools and achieve the required ATAR, you’ll be eligible for the Monash Guarantee.
-Find out if your school is on the Monash under-represented schools list.
+If you attend one of these under-represented schools and achieve the required ATAR, you’ll be eligible for the Monash Guarantee.

 How do I know if I am considered to be financially disadvantaged?